chalk board with back to school anxiety written on it

 How Can I Talk to My Teen About Mental Health?

-Initiating conversations about mental health with your child is important for their well-being.
-Open, empathetic communication can help them feel supported and understood.[4]
-Anxious children might not feel comfortable opening up at first, so be patient and give them the time and space they need to communicate their feelings.
+Starting conversations about mental health with your teen is important for their well-being.
+Open, empathetic communication can help your teen feel supported and understood [4].
+At first, anxious teens might not feel comfortable opening up, so be patient and give them the time and space they need to communicate their feelings.

 Tips for Effective Communication